encode/apistar/README.md

 ## Where did the server go?

-With version 0.6 onwards the API Star project is being focused as a framework-agnositic suite of API tooling.
+With version 0.6 onwards the API Star project is being focused as a framework-agnostic suite of API tooling.
 The plan is to build out this functionality in a way that makes it appropriate for use either as a stand-alone tool, or together with a large range of frameworks.